GSA/ficam-federation/_plan/00_index.md

 * Compliance with Executive Orders, directives, policies, and standards
 * What federal reporting is required(e.g., FISMA)?

-If, after considering the pros and cons, does Federation look like it would benefit your agency? ...and you would like to start ....  you'll think about planning your Federation project.
+If the pros outweigh the cons and Federation looks like it would benefit your agency, the next step is to [target and] plan for a Federation project. **Would the first Federation project be a test case?**

 ## How Do I Plan a Federation Project?

-Intro statement:  xxxxxx
+Here are some key planning steps with actionable checklists:

 Key planning tasks: (**Note:**&nbsp;&nbsp;See the checklists below for actionable steps)
 * Assess your agency's mission, business needs, and customer-interface processes